-They are the two massive studies of more than 15,000 typical cases conducted by MIT researcher Prof. Joseph Doyle.
+They are the three massive studies of more than 15,000 typical cases conducted by MIT researcher Prof. Joseph Doyle.
 The longitudinal studies compared children in typical child welfare cases who were placed in foster care to children experiencing the same sort of alleged abuse or neglect who were left in their own homes.

 The studies didn’t guess what happened to these children based on subjective assessments.
 And the studies didn’t track the children for just a few months or maybe a year or two.
 These studies tracked the children all the way into late adolescence and young adulthood and looked at what actually happened to them.
 Typically, on measure after measure, the children left in their own homes did better.
 A second, even larger study, confirmed the findings.

 That was a decade ago.
 In all the time since, the study has remained definitive.
 Nothing has matched it for size, scope or rigor.
 The closest that foster-care apologists could come to finding a flaw is their claim that the studies didn’t follow young children.
 (In fact, they followed children as young as age 5.)

 So the only straw at which the foster-care apologists could grasp was the hope – with no evidence – that the results would be different for even younger children.